junxit/us-congress-bills-117/metadata.md

 - 2021-11-05 — Introduced in House
 - 2021-11-05 — Referred to the Committee on Education and Labor, and in addition to the Committee on Ways and Means, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2021-11-05 — Referred to the Committee on Education and Labor, and in addition to the Committee on Ways and Means, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2021-11-10 — Committee Consideration and Mark-up Session Held.
+- 2021-11-10 — Ordered to be Reported (Amended) by Voice Vote.
+- 2022-02-25 — Committee on Ways and Means discharged.
+- 2022-02-25 — Committee on Ways and Means discharged.
+- 2022-02-25 — Placed on the Union Calendar, Calendar No. 180.
+- 2022-02-25 — Reported (Amended) by the Committee on Education and Labor.
+H. Rept.
+117-250, Part I.
+- 2022-02-25 — Reported (Amended) by the Committee on Education and Labor.
+H. Rept.
+117-250, Part I.